soul-script/StrengthLog/README-Technical.md

 - **Purpose:** Lightweight preview bootstrapper that wires a temporary `ModelContainer`, repositories via `RepositoryProvider`, and initializes `ThemeManager` from `SettingsRepository`.
 - **Usage:** `dependencies.apply(to:)` in previews to ensure consistent environment setup without directly mutating `ThemeManager` internals.

+### 5.20. `Utilities/WorkoutVolumeContributionBuilder.swift` (Version 2.9)

+- **Purpose:** Pure, deterministic builder that computes muscle volume distribution for a given `WorkoutRecord`.
+- **Outputs:** A `Result` struct containing the total volume, measurement type (weighted, bodyweight, or mixed), an array of `Slice`s for major muscle groups, and an array of `SpecificGroup`s, each with its own `Slice` array for specific muscle breakdowns.
+- **Logic:**
+  - Calculates total session volume based on the user's preferred weight unit.
+  - Determines the measurement type based on the sets performed.
+  - Computes the volume share for each major and specific muscle group based on the percentages defined in the `ExerciseDefinition`.
+  - Normalizes specific muscle contributions relative to their parent major group's volume.
+- **Usage:** Consumed by `WorkoutSessionDetailView` to generate data for the muscle volume distribution charts.

+### 5.21. `Views/WorkoutContributionChartView.swift` (Version 2.9)

+- **Purpose:** A reusable, self-contained SwiftUI view component for displaying muscle contribution data in a pie chart format.
+- **Features:**
+  - Displays a donut-style pie chart using the SwiftUI `Charts` framework.
+  - Includes a detailed legend showing each muscle, its color-coded indicator, and its percentage share.
+  - Accepts a title, an optional subtitle, and an array of `WorkoutVolumeContributionBuilder.Slice` to render.
+  - Encapsulated in a styled card with a consistent header.

 ## 6. Key Functionalities & Features

 ### 6.1.
 Enhanced Exercise Management & Taxonomy System